MelonKony/webdev/content/docs/millmint/vekllei/language.md

 ##### Handshape

 Most signs are communicated with an open palm, although fists, hooked fingers, clenched fingers and relaxation of fingers are also used in various ways.
-Most common *Potenne* words are characterised by their informal, almost lazy composition, and so
+Most common *Potenne* words are characterised by their informal, almost lazy composition, and so handshape is particularly gestural, often dependent on vocalised context to be legible.
+It can be difficult to determine within *Potenne* a clear distinction between non-linguistic gestural communication and its formalised language system, and so the emotiveness and context of its signs are critical to literacy in Vekllei.

 ---

 ### 2.5 👏🏻 Upotenne

 **Upotenne** (*lit.
 "Spirit-Hand-Talk"*) is the nonverbal sign language of religious ritual in Vekllei.
-Much as *Potenne* combines semantic and verbal forms to enhance communication, *Upen* appropriates the older pictographic [*Rapotenne*](/docs/millmint/vekllei/language/#23--rapotenne) script
+Much as *Potenne* combines semantic and verbal forms to enhance communication, *Upen* appropriates the older pictographic [*Rapotenne*](/docs/millmint/vekllei/language/#23--rapotenne) script to aid spiritual ritual and *demiosnjarnkah* (*lit.
+"Old Arts"* [^3]).
+Although few Vekllei people are completely literate in it, *Upotenne* remains a cultural force throughout society and is used commonly in ritual around the Home Islands.

 #### 2.5.1 Overview

+*Upotenne* is characterised as a sign language in keeping with the traditions in *Potenne*, but also incorporates complex cultural artefacts unique to *Upen* within its symbolism as a language.
+It codifies the human form and reproduces it in a spiritual manner, assigning importance and symbolism to parts of the human body ignored by the secular *Potenne*.
+Where much of the communication in *Potenne* is dependent on hand-based signs and gestures, *Upotenne* is mostly positional, using joints and angles to imitate rune-forms.
+These type and imitation of rune-forms vary greatly between different parts of Vekllei society, since literacy is dependent on landscape; rural persons will most likely recognise and communicate runes that benefit harvest and weather, where urban persons are more likely to participate in ceremonies to benefit employment or love.

+This multidimensionality means that *Upotenne* is uniquely dependent on place and circumstance, as Vekllei people learn and dispense with signs that benefit their circumstance.
+Despite *Upotenne*'s capacity as a language, it is largely displaced by its use as a spiritual adjacent to *Potenne* in modern society, leaving only *Upen* priests and disciples fluent in one of Vekllei's oldest cultural traditions.

 ---

 ### 2.6 🏳️ Vekllei Semaphore

+**Vekllei lo da Myaiouisvah** (*lit.
+"Vekllei-Flag-System"*) is the sixth and most unusual of the Vekllei sublanguages.
+It relies heavily on colour and form, and is largely abstracted from its subject matter.
+In this sense, *Vekllei Semaphore* can be considered to be *asemic*, since it has no material semantic meaning and is entirely illegible without instruction.
+It is most commonly used to enhance *Topet* and communicate in public spaces, through stationary, flags, banners, painted lines, stylised infrastructure and clothing as shorthand for established *Topet* phrases.
+Its association with media like television and illustration has caused some ethnographers to suggest Vekllei Semaphore as sign of evolving postliteracy [^4] in Vekllei, as modern systems of media and communication make it easier for people to go without reading or writing day-to-day.

 #### 2.6.1 Overview

+*Vekllei lo da Myaiouisvah* originated in the early 17th century in the navy, where it was largely informed by *Upotenne*.
+It had an obvious practical purpose in communication between oceangoing vessels, but later saw general use among ordinary people as Vekllei developed, evolving into a sort of natural industrial sister language of *Rapotenne*.

+By the 19th Century, *Vekllei Semaphore* had lost a lot of its original connotations with military pragmatism and had started to evolve and establish itself in different roles in society, fuelled by an emerging aesthetic interest in bloodlines and colonial enterprise.
+Colour and formless symbolism quickly took on new meaning as a way of distinguishing class and education across the country in highly fashionable shifts in culture.
+As the colonial machine of Vekllei's late monarchy and early junta developed a sprawling bureaucracy and civil service, these meanings were codified and later formalised as the language of the empire.
+It was rapidly revitalised during Vekllei's independence from British occupation after the First Atomic War, and is the youngest and fastest-developing of Vekllei's languages.
+It remains a unique cultural phenomenon among developed countries today.

+*Vekllei Semaphore* is most useful in public, shared space as a form of mass-communication.
+Its relative universality within the country means that many public-facing organisations and concerns employ it as a sort of 'shared symbolism;' an unspoken democratic language used in shared spaces and common forums.

+#### 2.6.2 Symbolism

+There are several components within *Vekllei Semaphore* which employs types of symbolism depending on their purpose and context.

+##### Colourcoda

+*Colourcoda* is the means by which *Vekllei Semaphore* reassembles colour values in social forms through patterns, colour placement and contrast.
+Visitors will likely have encountered *Colourcoda* without even realising it; the transliteration of green and gold on [the uniforms of Puffin Scouts](/images/uniform.jpg) is "peacefulness besides the land;" the red and white of [the Vekllei school uniform](/images/trials.jpg) means "youth of Vekllei," and [the blue and white of a Venopor police car](/images/feast.jpg) means "royal defence".
+Patterns quickly complexify this meaning, allowing for more sophisticated sentence construction, though few Vekllei people are fluent.

+##### Formsigns

+*Formsigns* are the means by which *Vekllei Semaphore* encodes meaning in shape.
+Vekllei (as a landscape) is depicted by a circle within the *Loh* glossary, and an arched point in the *Oa* glossary.
+These forms are adjacent to pictographics, but *formsigns* can also be totally abstracted.
+The borders on stationary and envelopes, for example, contain specific meaning when joined with specific colours.
+This concept saturates Vekllei society -- title cards in television, armbands, pinstripes, aircraft livery and basic shapes can all produce phonetic recognition in Vekllei people depending on their context and use.

+##### Semaphore

+Flags are used heavily in Vekllei semaphore, but are distinct from traditional semaphore systems through their use and appearance.
+Semaphore within *da Myaiouisvah* share more in common with *Upotenne* than they do alphabetic semaphore, and are largely figurative of extant runes.
+Flags are also very common objects that incorporate *formsigns* and *colourcoda,* and used frequently within Vekllei as means of communication.
+Festivals, companies and bureaus all use their own flags as means of identifying and communicating in public space.

 ## Notes

 [^1]: *Demioette* and *hieyerette* meaning lit. "early lower" and "early higher" respectively.

-[^2]: Blood Names are traditional ancestral names carried along a mother's genetic heritage.
+[^2]: *Blood Names* are traditional ancestral names carried along a mother's genetic heritage.
 Traditionally kept secret until burial, this custom has mostly fallen out of practice in modern Vekllei.

+[^3]: *Demiosnjarnkah*, or "old arts," refers to the religious tradition of poetry and art-making, which to this day depends on the older extant glossaries of Vekllei's early runic system.

+[^4]: *Postliteracy* is a hypothetical concept popularised in the early 21st Century during massive upheavals in education and mass media by telescreens and the videophone.
+It suggests that, as reading and writing are replaced by convenient forms of visual communication, traditional literacy becomes unnecessary.
+Sometimes called *aliteracy*.